Risk Factors Dashboard

 The success of our business depends, in part, on our ability to execute on our acquisition strategy, to successfully integrate acquired businesses and to retain key employees of acquired businesses.

-Since our inception, we have acquired and integrated 41 complementary businesses, which have contributed significantly to our growth.
-We continue to evaluate strategic acquisition opportunities that have the potential to support and strengthen our business, including acquisitions in the southeastern United States, as part of our ongoing growth strategy.
+Since our inception, we have acquired and integrated 48 complementary businesses, which have contributed significantly to our growth.
+We continue to evaluate strategic acquisition opportunities that have the potential to support and strengthen our business, including acquisitions in the southern United States, as part of our ongoing growth strategy.
 We cannot predict the timing or size of any future acquisitions.
 To successfully acquire a target, we may need to raise additional equity and/or incur additional indebtedness, which could increase our leverage level.
-To successfully acquire a significant target, we may need to raise additional equity and/or incur additional indebtedness, which could increase our leverage level.
-There can be no assurance that we will be able to identify and complete acquisition transactions on favorable terms, or at all.
+We may be unable to identify and complete acquisition transactions on favorable terms, or at all.
 The investigation of acquisition candidates and the negotiation, drafting and execution of relevant agreements, disclosure documents and other instruments require substantial management time and attention and costs for accountants, attorneys and others.
 If we fail to complete any acquisition for any reason, including events beyond our control, the costs incurred up to that point for the proposed acquisition likely would not be recoverable.

 Acquisitions typically require integration of the acquired company’s estimation, project management, finance, information technology, risk management, purchasing and fleet management functions.
 We may be unable to successfully integrate an acquired business into our existing business, and an acquired business may not be as profitable as we had expected or at all.
 Acquisitions involve risks that the acquired business will not perform as expected and that our expectations concerning the value, strengths and weaknesses of the acquired business will prove incorrect.
 Our inability to successfully integrate new businesses in a timely and orderly manner could increase costs, reduce profits or generate losses and prevent us from realizing expected rates of return on an acquired business.
 Factors affecting the successful integration of an acquired business include, but are not limited to, the following: